sfhansen/mse246_project/reports/final_report.md

-The following plots show the total loss distribution in percentage of the total porftolio nominal for 100,000 portfolio simulations.
+The following plots show the total loss distribution in percentage of the total portfolio nominal for 100,000 portfolio simulations.
 Further, we get an average loss of 0.7519071% for the one year ahead period and 4.1222375% for five years.